 Now, coming back to the question… is Kashmir safe to travel?

 I think just like any part of the world, local people in this part of the world too, understand the value tourists bring to their region.
-With tourist inflow, economy booms, local people get jobs.
+With tourist inflow, the economy booms, and local people get jobs.

-Even though there has been a regular tension between the government (or military) and the local people, Kashmir is safe to travel for tourists.
+Even though there has been regular tension between the government (or military) and the local people, Kashmir is safe to travel for tourists.

 Is A Solo Trip to Kashmir A Good Idea?

 As I said above, you may not feel very free, as a traveller, but there is no problem with travelling solo.
-As long as you are being careful (and this statement applies to any place in the world) you should have no problem in having a solo trip to Kashmir.
+As long as you are being careful (and this statement applies to any place in the world) you should have no problem having a solo trip to Kashmir.

 That’s all in this blog post.
-If you have more questions on places to see in Srinagar or is Kashmir safe to travel or not, you can write me a comment below!
+If you have more questions on places to see in Srinagar or whether is Kashmir safe to travel or not, you can write me a comment below!